vednig/YouTuber/README.md

 If you find bugs, please [report](https://github.com/maythamfahmi/YouTuber/issues).

 ### How to use
-Complie and Run the console program and followed by `-h`
+Complie and Run the console program and followed by `-h`'

 ### License